 After this it remained much neglected until 1962 when it was restored by the Rotarians of the town and opened to the public.
 The old porch was transformed into a small chancel and occasional services are held there.

 The chapel is now a Grade 1 listed building and is regarded as a special place of interest within the town and is an iconic landmark overlooking the harbour

 Ilfracombe harbour webcam looks across the harbour towards St Nicholas Chapel so, if you cannot visit in person you can always take a look at our beautiful little chapel and the comings and goings of the picturesque historic harbour.

 Whilst the chapel is owned and maintained by North Devon Council, it is still run by Ilfracombe Rotary Club who organise a group of volunteer custodians to man it during the season.
 It is one of the most visited attractions in Ilfracombe with 1000s of people coming to view it each year.

 It is free to look around but donations are welcome with all the money raised going to local charities.

 If you are unable to visit and would like to make a Donation click on the following link:

 OPEN TO THE PUBLIC

-The Chapel is now closed for the winter and will open to visitors again from Easter 2022.
+The Chapel is open to visitors from Easter until end of September

 The Chapel is free to look around but donations are most welcome, with all proceeds going to local charity groups.